beerose/edgedb-ai-booking-assistant/README.md

 To learn more about the stack used in this project, take a look at the following resources:

+- [Blog post](https://www.edgedb.com/blog/generative-ui-with-vercel-ai-sdk-and-edgedb) — learn more about building GenUI apps with EdgeDB and Vercel in my blog post.
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [EdgeDB Documentation](https://www.edgedb.com/docs/) - learn about EdgeDB features and API.
 - [Vercel AI SDK](https://sdk.vercel.ai/docs)